-1) How have humans evolved to spend calories on life’s competing metabolic tasks, including reproduction, growth, physical activity, and immune activity?
+1. How have humans evolved to spend calories on life’s competing metabolic tasks (e.g., immune activity, brain development, growth, reproduction) across the life course?

-Please contact me with educational and outreach opportunities!
+Please contact me with education and public outreach opportunities!

 PhD in Human Evolutionary Biology, Harvard University, 2016